Gravitational Lensing Simulations I : Covariance Matrices and Halo Catalogues: Theory of Weak Lensing

 \section{Theory of Weak Lensing}

-In this section, we briefly review the theoretical background relevant for weak lensing numerical analyses.
-The propagation of a photon bundle emitted from a source located at {\boldmath $\beta$} and observed at an angle {\boldmath $\theta$} in the sky is characterized by a Jacobian matrix $A(\mbox{\boldmath $\theta$})$:
+The propagation of a photon bundle emitted from a source located at an angle {\boldmath $\beta$} and observed at {\boldmath $\theta$} in the sky is characterized by a Jacobian matrix $A(\mbox{\boldmath $\theta$})$:

-where the matrix $\Psi_{ij}(\mbox{\boldmath$\theta$})$ encapsulates the distortion of the two dimensional image.
-It is determined by four components, namely a convergence $\kappa$, two shear components $\gamma_{1}$ and $\gamma_{2}$ that combine together into a complex shear $\mbox{\boldmath $\gamma$} \equiv \gamma_{1} + i \gamma_{2}$, plus an asymmetric factor $\omega$.
-The latter comes from computing the distortion matrix to second order, but even then it has negligible contribution in realistic situations (see, for example, the Appendix of \citep{Schneider98}), hence we drop it.
+where the matrix $\Psi_{ij}(\mbox{\boldmath$\theta$})$ encapsulates the distortion of the two-dimensional image.
+At first order, it is determined by three components, namely a convergence $\kappa$ and two shear components $\gamma_{1}$ and $\gamma_{2}$ that combine together into a complex shear $\mbox{\boldmath $\gamma$} \equiv \gamma_{1} + i \gamma_{2}$.
+At second order, an asymmetric factor $\omega$ appears in the off-diagonal elements, but it has a negligible contribution in realistic situations (see, for example, the Appendix of \cite{Schneider98}), hence we drop it.
 We thus write

 All of these elements are locally determined by the Newtonian potential $\Phi$ via: